 Zachy Hennessey

-This year isn’t yet half over and it has already held remarkable scientific discoveries by Israeli researchers across various disciplines.
+2024, for all of its challenges, has seen a remarkable amount of scientific discoveries by Israeli researchers across various disciplines.

-From unraveling the intricacies of animal behavior to delving into the mysteries of the cosmos, these findings not only expand our understanding of the world but also pave the way for groundbreaking advancements in the future.
+From novel approaches to treating cancer to unraveling the intricacies of the human gut biome, these findings not only expand our understanding of the world but also pave the way for groundbreaking advancements in the future.

-Let’s delve into 11 of the most fascinating discoveries made by Israeli scientists in 2024 so far:
+Let’s delve into 24 of the most fascinating discoveries made by Israeli scientists in 2024:

 There’s a link between heart attacks and cancer